 '''

 Message msg = // message gotten from some folder

 if (msg.isMimeType("multipart/signed")) {

 Object o = msg.getContent();

 if (o instanceof MultiPartSigned) {

 MultiPartSigned mps = (MultiPartSigned) o;

 boolean validsig = mps.verifySignature();

 // could already get the other blocks

 // even if it wasn't a valid signature

 }

 }

 '''

 If the signature is invalid, the application can still access the data.
-There will also be other methods on
+There will be methods in

-MultiPartSigned which allow setting of which keys or certificates to use when verifying the signature.
+MultiPartSigned that allow the setting of which keys or certificates to use when verifying the signature.